-Due to the nature of the duties and responsibilities of the PEF Internal Auditor title, created in other M/C employees at Category 7 and below of the M/C salary schedule upon completion of one year of service in that position, regardless of the Category at which he or she is actually employed (see Paragraph 1 of this policy).
+Due to the nature of the duties and responsibilities of the PEF Internal Auditor title, created in 2016, the PEF Internal Auditor shall be provided with the same Just Cause protection as provided to all other M/C employees at Category 7 and below of the M/C salary schedule upon completion of one year of service in that position, regardless of the Category at which he or she is actually employed (see Paragraph 1 of this policy).
 Therefore, the Internal Auditor shall not be entitled to benefits under Paragraph 2 of this policy.
 Just cause shall not be required if the Internal Auditor title is abolished for economic reasons.